medianetlab/OuluLabs/README.md

 ## 3. Create a single Network Service (NS) via Open Source MANO

-OSM allows us to create a virtual NS om a specific domain of the testbed (e.g. Core, edge, etc.).
-In this example, we will create a demo gNodeB network service.
-Your client VM will be able to communicate with the new gNodeB, but it won't be able to reach any other network on the Internet, since we will be missing the 5G Core part of the 5G service.
+OSM allows us to create a virtual NS on a specific testbed domain (e.g., Core, Edge, etc.).
+In this example, you will create a demo gNodeB network service.
+Your client VM will be able to communicate with the new gNodeB, but it won't be able to reach any other network on the Internet since you will be missing the 5G Core part of the 5G service.
 The first step is to register the VIM that OSM will use for hosting the NS.
-From the OSM dashboard go to the __VIM Accounts__ window and click the __New VIM__ button located on the top-right corner.
+Go to the __VIM Accounts__ window from the OSM dashboard and click the __New VIM__ button located in the top-right corner.

 On the pop-up window, select the following properties for the new VIM: